Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Suppose a woman says a man she barely knows can help her plant acorns in her garden—because it is fun to plant seeds together.
 Suppose 50% of the acorns were given to her by that man.
 Of course, it is still the woman’s garden, and the choice to care for the trees or to extirpate them at any time is solely the choice of the woman because it is her garden.
 If the woman chooses to let the trees take root and care for them for the next 18 years, then the man is clearly not responsible for 50% of the care.

-Likewise, suppose a woman says a man she barely knows can plant DNA in here uterus—because its fun to plant DNA together.
+Likewise, suppose a woman says a man she barely knows can plant DNA in her uterus—because its fun to plant DNA together.
 Suppose 50% of the DNA were given to her by that man.
-Of course, it is still the woman’s uterus, and the choice to give birth or to abort it at any time is solely the choice of the woman because it is her uterus.
-If the woman chooses to give birth and care for the child for the next 18 years, then the man is clearly not responsible for 50% of the care.
+Of course, it is still the woman’s uterus, and the choice to give birth or to abort at any time is solely the choice of the woman because it is her uterus.
+If the woman chooses to give birth and care for the child for the next 18 years, then the man is clearly not responsible for 50% of the care (assuming no contract, such as marriage).

 The liberal hypocrisy around child support is very difficult for people to understand because child support affirms the very different biases of both liberals and conservatives.
 It may thus seem like both sides already have common ground on child support, but such common ground is irrational and not based on reality.
 It is necessary to overcome liberal hypocrisy if we are to be rational people and thus have the opportunity to achieve common ground and mutual respect based in reality.